 Social media marketing is the popular trend and most companies understand that they need to have a social presence in order to take advantage of the marketing potential it holds.
+Crevand SEO agency understands the important value social marketing can have in generating addition search engine traffic and site authority.
 We have found that the majority of businesses are missing the mark when it comes to reaching the audience they want via social portals.
 Posting intermittent messages on Facebook and Twitter and expecting high returns is as crazy as trying to throw darts at a target 200 miles away.

 For some businesses marketing on social media can have great results and be effective in reaching targeted consumers.
 But not all products and services will be successful.
 Social media is not a magic bullet that quickly turns prospects into clients.
 For some reason the general public has adopted the idea that social marketing is inexpensive, is not interruption marketing like TV and radio and that a huge audience of social users are ripe for their marketing.
 We continually use social media for marketing but we use it in a far more powerful way than what most SEO agencies are doing.

 It is not as expensive as a Super Bowl commercial or publishing a full-page advert in an industry publication but to create a powerful campaign that brands a product or service and that creates targeted traffic is not a quick fix.
 Facebook provides advertisers with a decent amount of information to target potential users but that data is not as specific as most people think.
 Age, sex and location is great data to start with in small local markets but I can’t targeted users that currently need a specific product or that needs to reach a very targeted market.
 That means that a large portion of marketing dollars spent is being used to promote an advert to an audience that is not highly targeted.